Why Is My Hair So Knotty All Of A Sudden? Pro Hacks To Getting Them Out

 Brushing

 Brushing hair whilst wet can lead to breakages so the best time to brush out any matting is after applying a conditioner, treatment or our Baobab Detangler & Cleanser to allow for the brush to glide through the hair more freely.
-Using fingers is best to untangle large knots and minimises the risk of breakages.
+Using fingers is best to untangle large hair knots and minimise the risk of breakages.
 Once the bigger knots are tackled, gently work through with a wide toothed comb for a smooth finish post shower.

 What Lifestyle Factors Cause Knotty Hair?